codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 We require the `autoload.php` module on line 5 to automatically load the dependency we installed earlier and can now reference it on line 8.

-The `convert()` method is responsible for converting a hex code to a human-readable name by leveraging the ColorInterpreter package we loaded on line 8.
+The `convert()` method is responsible for converting a hex code to a human-readable name by leveraging the `ColorInterpreter` package we loaded on line 8.
 It takes in the hex code as an argument and returns the color name.

 ### Create API Routes

 With the controller in place, we’re left with linking it to a route that other applications or users can hit.
-Let’s create and link to this route by editing the `routes/api.php` file so that it looks like below:
+Let’s create and link to this route by editing the `routes/api.php` file like this:

 ```php
 <?php